The most important things at a glance:

 If that is not enough heat for you, we personally recommend serving delicious spicy sauces by Rufus Teague, Bone Doctors, Stonewall Kitchen & Co or a spicy delicious aioli for dipping and enjoying:

-Alternative Meats for Winter
+Alternative meats for winter

 And now that everything is prepared, our grill is lit and the plates are in the oven to preheat, it is finally time to talk about the most important thing about grilling: our Menu .